KevinGarvais/Power-Outage-Prediction-Project/README.md

 ></iframe>

-I found an observed difference in proportions of 0.054 which had a p-value of 0.238 so we failed to reject the null hypothesis.
+We found an observed difference in proportions of 0.054 which had a p-value around 0.238 so we failed to reject the null hypothesis.
 So, we assume that the climate region has no impact on the missingness of the outage duration.

 <iframe
   src="assets/CLIMATE.REGION_2.html"